shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ### Product header

-The product header contains the product title as well es the rating stars and the supplier logo.
-In our example we only want to show the product title and the short description.
-To achieve that we override the product header block.
-Inside this block we only want to output `$sArticle.articleName` and `$sArticle.description`.
-The `custom-detail--claim` container is defined inside a condition and will only be shown, when the `$sArticle.description` exists.
+The product header contains the product title as well as the rating stars and the supplier logo.
+In our example, we only want to show the product title and the short description.
+To achieve that, we override the product header block.
+Inside this block, we only want to output `$sArticle.articleName` and `$sArticle.description`.
+The `custom-detail--claim` container is defined inside a condition and will only be shown when the `$sArticle.description` exists.
 We also add individual classes for styling purposes:

 ```
 {block name='frontend_detail_index_header_inner'}